ozfortress/ozfortress_docs/docs/rules/global.md

  4. In the event of a mercenary being required, this must be posted by the team requesting the mercenary in the match thread **prior** to the commencement of the match.
 This must include any class locks as described in [6.2.4.
 Mercenary Class Locking](/rules/global/#624-mercenary-class-locking).
 This does not mean you need to request the mercenary via the match page, you can do this via the match channel in the Team Captain Discord.
  5. Once the match has finished, submit the match scores on the match page **within 24 hours of the matchs' conclusion**.

-Failing to all required information in/on Match Threads/Pages may result in the following penalties:
+Failing to provide all required information in/on Match Threads/Pages may result in the following penalties:

 |                  | Player Penalty |               Team Penalty               |
 | ---------------: | :------------: | :--------------------------------------: |